Fight or Flight (2025 film): Release

 Fight or Flight premiered in the United Kingdom on Sky Cinema on February 28, 2025.
 It was released in the United States on May 9, 2025.

 Home media

-On July 22nd, 2025, Fight or Flight was released on Blu-Ray and DVD.
+On July 22nd, 2025, Fight or Flight was released on Blu-ray and DVD.
 The film had its American streaming premiere on Paramount+ on October 1st, 2025.

 Reception

 Box office

 The film made $2 million from 2,153 theaters in its opening weekend, finishing seventh at the box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those surveyed by PostTrak gave it three out of five stars, with 48% saying they would definitely recommend the film.

 John Nugent in Empire magazine awarded the film three stars out of five and described it as having a "joyfully silly high-concept premise", which may be a "ludicrous mash-up" of ideas, but also "refreshing and fun to see such a gonzo, go-for-broke approach" and "equally cheering to see Hartnett commit fully, with an enjoyably deranged performance".
 Chris Wasser for the Irish Independent described it as a "glorified B-movie with a Hollywood lead", which is "amusing" and "fun" with "brutal, bone-crunching combat sequences", although it "wastes too much time trying to explain a haphazard plot".